BND Hamburger Icon

 When to use SQL

-While it’s a simple programming language, SQL is very powerful.
-In fact, SQL can insert data into database tables, modify data in existing database tables and delete data from SQL database tables.
-In addition, SQL can modify the database structure itself by creating, modifying, and deleting tables and other database objects.
+Although SQL is a simple programming language, it’s very powerful.
+SQL can insert, modify and delete data in database tables.
+SQL can also modify the database structure by creating, changing and deleting tables and other database objects.

-With so many companies relying on big data analytics to drive their direction, SQL experience is one of the most in-demand career skills.
+With so many companies relying on big data analytics to drive their direction, SQL experience is one of the most in-demand career skills for IT job candidates.

 Did You Know?Did you know

-Big data and CRM tools go hand in hand.
-Advanced CRM tools can help small business users by providing only the essential data when it matters most.
+Big data and customer relationship management (CRM) tools go hand in hand.
+Advanced CRM tools can help small business users by providing essential data when it matters most.

 The MySQL database management system

-Rather than writing an SQL for their databases, many companies use a database management system with built-in SQL.
-MySQL, developed and distributed by Oracle, is one of the most popular SQL database management systems currently available.
+Many companies use a database management system with built-in SQL instead of writing SQL for their databases.
+MySQL, managed by Oracle, is one of the most popular SQL database management systems currently available.

 What is MySQL?